michaelwooll/ConnectFour/README.md

 This is a project for a C++ object orientated course.

 *NOTE: This project is an overcomplicated version.
-The exaggeration of certain topics were used as a learning experience.
-The code may show some redundancy.*
+The exaggeration of certain topics like polymorphism and abrtract classes was used as a learning experience.
+The code may show some redundancy.
+I reccomend looking at board.cpp for the bulk of my code.*

 In this project I developed and implemented:
 - A working game of Connect Four